ColonolNutty/Sims4CommunityLibrary/README.md

   - Collections - Determine if an object is a collection, combine collections, flatten collections, etc.
   - Injection - Inject custom functionality into functions
   - IO (Input/Output) - Write string data to a file or load string data from a file.
-  - Stack Trace - Retrieve the complete and full stack trace.
+  - Stack Traceï¿½- Retrieve theï¿½complete and full stack trace.
   - Localization utilities
     - Retrieve LocalizedStrings from StringTables of .package files.
     - Format tokens into LocalizedStrings
-    - Display text in specific colors (Colors can be added by request)
+    - Display textï¿½inï¿½specific colors (Colors can be added by request)
       - Blue
       - Green
       - Red